TERREMEMBER/znbase/docs/content/v2.2/deploy/cdc/cdc-to-kafka.md

 ## 2. Create Avro schemas

-The Kafka Connect YugabyteDB Source Connector supports the use of [Apache Avro schemas](http://avro.apache.org/docs/current/#schemas) to serialize and deserialize tables.
+The Kafka Connect ZNbaseDB Source Connector supports the use of [Apache Avro schemas](http://avro.apache.org/docs/current/#schemas) to serialize and deserialize tables.
 You can use the [Schema Registry](https://docs.confluent.io/current/schema-registry/index.html) in the Confluent Platform to create and manage Avro schema files.
 For a step-by-step tutorial, see [Schema Registry Tutorial](https://docs.confluent.io/current/schema-registry/schema_registry_tutorial.html).

 Create two Avro schemas, one for the `users` table and one for the primary key of the table.
 After this step, you should have two files: `table_schema_path.avsc` and `primary_key_schema_path.avsc`.